 Introduction to the principles, processes and materials of oil painting.
 Topics include paint identification and application, use of color, basic spatial relationships, and composition.
 No previous art experience necessary.

 ART 152 PAINTING II

 An intermediate course in painting.
 Topics include spatial relationships, composition, abstraction, and self-expression.
-Prerequisite: ART 151 with a "C" or better.
+Prerequisite: ART 151 with a 'C' or higher.

 ART 161 CERAMICS I